TeamNCMC/features-from-dlc/README.md

 A summary CSV is saved.
 It contains each features' time series for each trials, giving the trial number, the trial ID, the condition, the filename and the animal.

 Last, a parameters file tracks the parameters used for this analysis.

-## Vocabulary
-- [python](https://www.python.org/) is a popular programming language that is free and open-source.
-It can run on mostly any hardware with any operating-system.
-Its capability on its own are limited, but there are hundreds of community-driven libraries that extend its functionality and make it easy to handle data and visualization.
-It makes it harder to get started because you need to install those libraries, unlike MATLAB that is a all-in-one solution.
-- markdown (.md, such as this file) is a specific formatting syntax that makes text file nice to write and read.
-It can be opened with any text editor (such as notepad) but you can see it rendered with Visual Studio Code (top right magnyfing glass).
-- toml (.toml) is a specific formatting syntax that makes text files human- and computer- readable which is useful for configuration files (such as config_plot.toml and settings.toml).

-Python-specific vocabulary :
-- library : bunch of modules and functions you call in your script.
-There are libraries bundled with bare python (standard library), and others you need to install
-- environment : because of those libraries, it can quickly becomes a mess.
-Some libraries depend on others, and all have different versions that in turn require specific version.
-So installing all libraries in one place will probably lead to dependency issues (libA 1.2.1 requires libB 1.3 which requires libC 2.5.7, but libD 3.5.4 requires libB 1.2.1).
-So what we do is use "environment", where all required libraries in their specific version are installed in a dedicated space and independent on other environments.
-They are handled by an package and environment such as conda.
-- [conda](https://docs.anaconda.com/free/miniconda/index.html) is a widely used environment and package manager.
-It is bundled with Anaconda.
-- [Anaconda](https://www.anaconda.com/download/) is an attempt to make it easy to use python (an all-in-one solution like MATLAB).
-But in my opinion it's quite broken and ultimately it is way easier and faster to use the conda only, with a few command lines in a terminal.
-- [types](https://docs.python.org/3/library/stdtypes.html) : these are the kind of variables python handles, such a float, integer, string, boolean, list and dictionary.
-Functions expect a specific types and will raise an error if the wrong type is provided.
-So you need to be careful in what you provide.
-Short list :
-  - boolean : `True` or `False`.
-  - int : integer.
-1, 2, 1e5, ...
-  - float : float numbers.
-1.5, 2.1, -5.8784521, 10/3, ...
-  - list : `["a", 5, "hello", True]`.
-Enclosed with `[]`, even if it's one element.
-  - tuple : `("a", 5, "hello", True)`.
-Enclosed with `()`, somewhat similar to list (but not exactly).
-For single element tuple, it's like this : `("a", )`.
-  - dictionary : `{"key": 5, "something": [1, 2, 3]`.
-Links a key to a value, the latter can be any python types.
-  - None : python nothing.
-- docstrings : enclosed by triple quotes (`"""docstring"""`), they provide useful informations on what function does and what it expects as inputs.

 ## Tips
 - if there is an error, read the error message.
 Often, it might indicate what went wrong (for instance, could not locate a file, no data, etc.).